Engadin

-The Engadin or Engadine (Engadin /de/ or /de/; Engadina; Engadine) is a long high Alpine valley region in the eastern Swiss Alps in the canton of Graubünden in southeasternmost Switzerland with about 25,000 inhabitants.
+The Engadin or Engadine (Engiadina /rm/; Engadin /de/ or /de/; Engadina; Engadine) is a long high Alpine valley region in the eastern Swiss Alps in the canton of Graubünden in southeasternmost Switzerland with about 25,000 inhabitants.
 It follows the route of the Inn (En) from its headwaters at Maloja Pass in the southwest running roughly northeast until the Inn flows into Austria, little less than one hundred kilometers downstream.
 The En/Inn subsequently flows at Passau into the Danube, making it the only Swiss river to drain into the Black Sea.
-The Engadine is protected by high mountain ranges on all sides and is famous for its sunny climate, beautiful landscapes and outdoor activities.
+The Engadine is protected by high mountain ranges on all sides and is famous for its sunny climate, scenic landscapes and outdoor activities.

 Name

 In English, the valley is known as either Engadin (/de/, locally also /de/) or Engadine (/ˈɛŋɡədiːn/ ENG-gə-deen, /USalsoˌɛŋɡəˈdiːn/ ENG-gə-DEEN).

 The Romansh toponym Engiadina was first attested as Latin vallis Eniatina in AD 930.
 A derivation from the reconstructed ethnonym *Eniates (with a Celtic suffix -ates denoting "settlers, inhabitants", as in Licates or Atrebates) has been suggested, with the first part of the ethnonym in turn containing the name of the En (Aenus (Enus)).
-By that derivation the name would mean lit. '"Valley of the Inn people"'.
+By that derivation the name would mean lit.
+'Valley of the Inn people'.

 Especially in touristic and advertising contexts, the meaning of the name is widely given as "garden of the Inn", presumably based on an incorrect folk etymology involving the Italian word giardino.
 The Romansh languages retain descendants of Latin hortus to refer to a garden, namely üert or iert, and not the ultimately Germanic loanword found in modern-day French and Italian.